What Animal Kills the Most People in Africa?

 Symptoms often range from headache, fever, fatigue, nausea and vomiting.
 Although it is treatable, many people in Africa do not have access to effective treatment, which makes the disease fatal.

 Indeed, the mosquito is the most dangerous animal in Africa.
-It is advisable to prevent mosquito bites using mosquito nets, mosquito repellent, and insecticides.
+To prevent mosquito bites, it is advisable to use mosquito nets, repellent, and insecticides.

 The mosquito, despite its small size, is the animal that kills most people in Africa.